 Copywriting is another essential.
 A good copywriter will create all of the content across your site, promoting and selling it to customers while creating a brand tone of voice.
 Most will work on a freelance basis, accepting a number of projects for an agreed fee.

 Of course, if you’re selling online, you’re going to have to accept payments online.
 There are a number of ways to do this.
 First, you should offer the option of paying by debit or credit card.
 Your web developer will be able to integrate this feature into your site for you.
-You should also make sure to offer payment methods such as Paypal, as this can encourage customers to check out quickly and easily, even if they don’t have their card on them.
+You should also make sure to offer payment methods such as PayPal by creating a PayPal business account, as this can encourage customers to check out quickly and easily, even if they don’t have their card on them.
 You also need to decide where you will accept payments from – nationally, internationally or both.
 You can find everything you need to know about accepting foreign payments here.

 You need to let your customers and potential customers get in touch with you.
 Remember that when shopping online, people may have more questions about a product, as they aren’t being assisted in-person by sales staff.
 Have some sort of contact options, ranging from your business phone number listed on the site, a business email address available and maybe even instant chat options.
 Customer service is key to success!

 While these are just a few starting blocks to take into consideration, hopefully, they will get the ball rolling on a successful website that will generate plenty of sales for you!